Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation

 \subsection{Scatter-foveate Level}

-Complete unsupervised texts often imply relationships between different entities or attributes within the text.
-However, instruction sets directly synthesized by teacher large language models (LLMs) may struggle to detect connections that require reasoning or deeper understanding in the text.
-This could result in the instruction sets synthesized by the teacher model missing deep-level information from the text, thereby affecting downstream model performance.
-To address this, we employ the scatter-foveate mechanism and direct synthesis method to ensure that these deep-level insights are reflected in the synthesized instruction sets.
-Attention to the deeper, less obvious implicit information enhances the diversity of the synthesized instruction sets, while insights into the relationships between entities or attributes increase the difficulty of the instructions. \paragraph{Scatter-foveate mechanism} This mechanism aims to guide the teacher LLM to synthesize instructions from a deeper perspective of the unsupervised text.
-We extract foveate elements more broadly from the text and randomly combine them into a certain number of \textit{foveate groups} based on an empirical distribution. \paragraph{Direct Synthesis} Based on the formed foveate groups, we synthesize instructions using the direct synthesis method.
-The direct synthesis method treats each element in the foveate group as an indispensable part of the instruction to be synthesized, actively guiding the teacher LLM to consider the deep-level connections between different entities or attributes and solidifying such reasoning-based or deep-thinking connections in the synthesized instructions.
-After the instructions are synthesized, the answers are regenerated based on the text.
+Beyond individual entities, unsupervised text often encodes implicit relationships (causal links, comparisons, or temporal dependencies) between entities or attributes that are scattered across different passages.
+A teacher LLM synthesizing instructions without targeted guidance is unlikely to surface these cross-entity connections, producing instruction sets that remain shallow.
+The scatter-foveate level tackles this by combining dispersed key information through a grouping mechanism and applying direct synthesis, so that the resulting instructions require reasoning about inter-entity relationships.
+This design broadens diversity by surfacing less obvious implicit information and raises difficulty by demanding cross-entity reasoning. \paragraph{Scatter-Foveate Mechanism} This mechanism encourages the teacher LLM to reason about connections across different parts of the unsupervised text.
+We extract foveate elements more broadly from the text and randomly combine them into \textit{foveate groups}, with group sizes sampled from an empirical distribution. \paragraph{Direct Synthesis} Based on the formed foveate groups, we synthesize instructions using the direct synthesis method, which treats each element in the foveate group as an indispensable component of the target instruction, guiding the teacher LLM to uncover implicit semantic connections between different entities or attributes and to embed such cross-entity reasoning in the synthesized instructions.
+After the instructions are synthesized, the corresponding answers are derived from the text.